I want to buy a property. What do I do first?

 I've found a property I love.
 What do I do now?

-It is advisable to apply for a Decision in Principle from a mortgage lender and find a solicitor before you make an offer.
-We can help you with both of these services.
+It is advisable to apply for a Decision in Principle from a mortgage lender and find a solicitor before an offer is made.
+We can help with both of these services.
 Just contact our team for more information.

 How long will it take to complete my purchase?

-Every purchase is different, and your position and the seller’s position needs to be taken into consideration before this question can be answered accurately.
-If the seller has already vacated the property and you have already secured a mortgage, exchange of contracts and completion can happen relatively quickly.
+Every purchase is different, and your position and the seller’s position needs to be taken into consideration to accurately answer this question.
+If the seller has already vacated the property and you have already secured a mortgage, exchange of contracts and completion typically happens relatively quickly.

 How much will conveyancing cost?